-Yes, this particular breakfast is a bit complicated to make.
+Yes, this particular dish is a bit complicated to make.
 It can be intimidating to poach your own eggs and whip up a perfectly creamy hollandaise.
 However, savoring homemade eggs Benedict on a Sunday morning without leaving the house?
-Worth it!
+So, worth it!

 Table of Contents

 We’re starting off the list with the classic recipe that combines an English muffin, Canadian bacon, a poached egg, and Hollandaise sauce.
 This site contains lots of helpful tips, images, and a full video to help you cook each component.
 There is a lot of wiggle room here, so feel free to substitute your protein or bread for something else you have on hand.

 The author also links to an entire article on how to poach your egg perfectly using the traditional whirlpool method or an easier way.
 It’s the perfect place to start and get your cooking skills down before trying some of the variations below.

 If you’re a fan of Mexican food, this eggs Benedict recipe will be a hit for breakfast, lunch, or dinner.
 It uses spicy chorizo, avocado, and jalapeños to pack in those bold flavors and tops everything with a Chipotle Hollandaise sauce.